Claude for Lawyers

 What Is the CRAFT Prompting Framework?

-• Context eliminates ambiguity by grounding the task in jurisdiction, practice area, and facts.
+• Context grounds the task in jurisdiction, practice area, and facts.

-• Role activates domain-specific reasoning by telling Claude what kind of attorney it should emulate.
+• Role tells Claude what kind of attorney to emulate, sharpening its reasoning.

-• Format ensures the output is structured for immediate use — memo, table, checklist, or redline.
+• Format structures the output for immediate use — memo, table, checklist, or redline.

-• Tone sets the professional register so the output matches its intended audience.
+• Tone sets the register so output matches its audience.

 Step 1: Context — Ground the Task

-Every legal task exists within a specific context.
-Claude cannot infer your jurisdiction, the governing law, or the client situation.
-You must state it explicitly.
-A strong context statement includes the jurisdiction (e.g., "Delaware corporate law"), the transaction or matter type (e.g., "Series B preferred stock financing"), and relevant constraints (e.g., "the company has existing SAFE notes converting in this round").
+Claude cannot infer your jurisdiction, governing law, or client situation.
+State them.
+A strong context includes the jurisdiction (e.g., "Delaware corporate law"), the matter type (e.g., "Series B preferred stock financing"), and constraints (e.g., "existing SAFE notes converting in this round").

 Example: "We represent a Delaware-incorporated SaaS startup in a $15M Series B round.
-The lead investor is requiring a full-ratchet anti-dilution provision.
+The lead investor requires a full-ratchet anti-dilution provision.
 California governs the side letter."

 Step 2: Role — Activate Domain Expertise

-When you tell Claude to "act as a senior corporate attorney specializing in venture capital transactions," the model draws on a deeper, more specialized subset of its training.
-This produces output that reflects the conventions, terminology, and analytical frameworks of that specific practice area.
+Telling Claude to "act as a senior corporate attorney specializing in venture capital transactions" draws on deeper, more specialized training.
 Be precise: "litigation attorney" is weaker than "senior commercial litigation partner with 15 years of breach-of-contract experience in federal court."

 Step 3: Ask — Specify the Deliverable

 State exactly what you need.
-Not "review this contract" but "identify every provision in this SPA that allocates indemnification risk to the buyer, flag any that deviate from ABA model terms, and recommend specific redline language for each."
-The more specific your ask, the more actionable Claude's output.
+Not "review this contract" but "identify every provision in this SPA that allocates indemnification risk to the buyer, flag deviations from ABA model terms, and recommend redline language for each."
+Specific asks produce actionable output.

 Step 4: Format — Structure the Output

 Legal work demands structure.
-Tell Claude whether you need a formal memo with IRAC analysis, a bullet-point risk summary, a comparison table, a redline draft, or a client-ready email.
-If you need section headers, specify them.
-If you need the output in a specific order (e.g., highest risk first), say so.
+Tell Claude: formal memo with IRAC analysis, bullet-point risk summary, comparison table, redline draft, or client-ready email.
+Specify section headers and ordering (e.g., highest risk first).

 Step 5: Tone — Match the Audience

-A brief filed in federal court demands different language than a client advisory email.
-Tell Claude who the audience is: "persuasive tone suitable for a motion to dismiss," "plain English suitable for a non-lawyer board member," or "analytical tone for an internal research memo."
-This final step ensures the output is immediately usable without extensive editing.
+A federal court brief and a client advisory email need different language.
+Tell Claude the audience: "persuasive tone for a motion to dismiss," "plain English for a non-lawyer board member," or "analytical tone for an internal research memo."

 CRAFT in Action: A Complete Example

 "Context: We represent the buyer in a $50M asset purchase of a manufacturing business in Ohio.
 The seller has provided a 60-page APA with Ohio choice-of-law.
-Role: Act as a senior M&A attorney with experience in manufacturing sector acquisitions.
-Ask: Review the attached APA and produce a risk matrix identifying every seller representation and warranty, rate each for risk (high/medium/low), and flag any that are narrower than ABA model provisions.
-Format: Structured table with columns for Section, Rep/Warranty Summary, Risk Rating, Issue Description, and Recommended Redline.
-Tone: Analytical and precise, suitable for a partner review memo."
+Role: Act as a senior M&A attorney with manufacturing sector experience.
+Ask: Produce a risk matrix of every seller rep and warranty, rate each high/medium/low, and flag any narrower than ABA model provisions.
+Format: Table with columns for Section, Rep/Warranty Summary, Risk Rating, Issue, and Recommended Redline.
+Tone: Analytical and precise, for a partner review memo."

 Common Mistakes to Avoid

-• Skipping Context: Without jurisdiction and facts, Claude defaults to generic legal reasoning that may not apply.
+• Skipping Context: Without jurisdiction and facts, Claude defaults to generic reasoning.

-• Being too vague on Ask: "Help me with this contract" is not a prompt — it's a wish.
+• Vague Ask: "Help me with this contract" is a wish, not a prompt.

-• Forgetting Format: Claude will choose its own format if you don't specify, and it rarely matches what you need.
+• No Format: Claude picks its own structure if you don't — and it rarely fits.

-• Ignoring Tone: A motion brief and a client email require fundamentally different registers.
+• No Tone: A motion brief and a client email need different registers.

-For more prompting techniques and practice-area-specific examples, see How to Write Legal Prompts That Actually Work.
-If you're just getting started with Claude, our complete guide for attorneys covers the fundamentals.
+For more prompting techniques, see How to Write Legal Prompts That Actually Work.
+New to Claude?
+Our complete guide for attorneys covers the fundamentals.